-According to the IMF projection, projected real GDP growth for 2024 is 3,0%, and for 2025 4,5%.
-The National Bank of Serbia expects that real GDP growth in 2024 will be in the range of 3-4%, and in 2025 growth is expected to accelerate at a rate of 4-5%, which should also be contributed to by the realization of the investments planned for holding the specialized Expo 2027 exhibition.
+According to the IMF projection, projected real GDP growth for 2024 is 3,8%, and for 2025 4,2%.
+The National Bank of Serbia expects that real GDP growth in medium term will be in the range of 4-5%, which should also be contributed to by the realization of the investments planned for organization of the specialized exhibition Expo 2027.